1049451037/stepic/README.md

 # Stepic

-This is a package is based on [Stepic](http://domnit.org/stepic/doc/) but the original version only works for Python 2.
+This is a package based on [Stepic](http://domnit.org/stepic/doc/) but the original version only works for Python 2.
 Therefore, I made some modification to let it work for Python 3.

 ## Install